DennisPSmith5676/excel-challenge2/Instructions/README.md

 * Used Excel to evaluate the following for successful campaigns, and then for unsuccessful campaigns:

-  * The mean number of backers.
+  * The mean number of backers. (see Backers Tab)

-  * The median number of backers.
+  * The median number of backers.(see Backers Tab)

-  * The minimum number of backers.
+  * The minimum number of backers.(see Backers Tab)

-  * The maximum number of backers.
+  * The maximum number of backers.(see Backers Tab)

-  * The variance of the number of backers.
+  * The variance of the number of backers.(see Backers Tab)

-  * The standard deviation of the number of backers.
+  * The standard deviation of the number of backers.(see Backers Tab)

 * Used data to determine whether the mean or the median summarizes the data more meaningfully.